$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Formalism

 \section{Formalism}

-We use a relativistic mean field (RMF) model with non-linear coupling~\citep{Chen_Piekarewicz_2014prc,Hornick_Tolos_2018prc} to describe homogenous nuclear matter inside hot NS configurations.
-The baryon interactions occur via exchange of $\sigma$, $\omega$ and $\Vec{\rho}$ mesons. $\sigma$ is a scalar meson that facilitates long range attraction while $\omega$ is a vector meson for nucleon-nucleon repulsion. $\Vec{\rho}$ vector meson is responsible for isospin asymmetry and to maintain charge neutrality.
-The total Lagrangian density describing the interaction is given in equation~\ref{eq:NL_RMF}.
+We use a relativistic mean field (RMF) model with non-linear coupling~\citep{Chen_Piekarewicz_2014prc,Hornick_Tolos_2018prc} to describe homogeneous nuclear matter inside hot neutron stars.
+The baryon interactions are described via the exchange of $\sigma$, $\omega$ and $\Vec{\rho}$ mesons.
+The $\sigma$ (scalar) and $\omega$ (vector) mesons are responsible for the long-range attractive and short-range repulsive components of the baryon–baryon interaction respectively, while the $\Vec{\rho}$ vector meson is responsible for isospin asymmetry.
+For hyperons, the strange vector meson $\phi$ describes hyperon-hyperon repulsion.
+We ignore the strange scalar meson $\sigma^*$ in this work as it softens the EOS making it incompatible with observed NS masses (see~\cite{Weissenborn_Chatterjee_2012npa}). \\